ZwickyTransientFacility/scope-ml/doc/usage.md

 5. Fritz token
 6. Taxonomy map ("label in file":"Fritz taxonomy name", JSON format).
 7. Comment to post (if specified)
-8. Index to resume uploading (in event of interruption)
+8. Index to start uploading
+9. Index to stop uploading (inclusive)

 process:
 1. get object ids of all the data from Fritz using the ra, dec, and period